 - Grilled shrimp (hold the rice)

-Burgers and sandwiches (order all burgers without the bun and any sauce that comes on it; get a side salad with oil and vinegar minus the croutons instead of fries):
+Order all burgers without the bun and any sauce that comes on it; get a side salad with oil and vinegar minus the croutons instead of fries:

 - BBQ chicken sandwich (no BBQ sauce)

 Order a house salad, sauteed mushrooms or onions, or fresh vegetables as your two sides:

 - Grilled BBQ chicken combos (hold the BBQ sauce on both the chicken and ribs)